akaliutau/gcp-grimoire/cert/gpa/16_tooling.md

-gcloud compute instances describe: Display a VM instance's details. gcloud compute instances list: List all VM instances in a project. gcloud compute instance-groups managed resize: resize the MIG gcloud compute disks snapshot: Create snapshot of persistent disks. gcloud compute snapshots describe: Display a snapshot's details. gcloud compute snapshots delete: Delete a snapshot. gcloud compute ssh: Connect to a VM instance by using SSH.
+gcloud compute instances describe: Display a VM instance's details. gcloud compute instances list: List all VM instances in a project. gcloud compute instance-groups managed resize: resize the MIG gcloud compute instances simulate-maintenance-event gcloud compute disks snapshot: Create snapshot of persistent disks. gcloud compute snapshots describe: Display a snapshot's details. gcloud compute snapshots delete: Delete a snapshot. gcloud compute ssh: Connect to a VM instance by using SSH. gcloud compute sole-tenancy node-templates create: the same as templates but for sole-tenancy use-case gcloud compute sole-tenancy node-groups create:    the same as templates but for sole-tenancy use-case

 ```

 Serverless & App Engine